PlebLab/Top-Builder-Season-1/.github/ISSUE_TEMPLATE/top-builder-team-submission-2025.md

 ---
-name: Top Builder Team Submission 2025
+name: Top Builder Team Submission
 about: Use this template to submit projects to Top Builder 2025.
 title: "[Top Builder 2025]: "
-labels: Teams, Top Builder
+labels: Top Builder,Teams
 assignees: ''
 ---

 # 🏗️ Top Builder 2025 Application Form to track progress through Round 1 - 3 ~ Currently in Round 1